-The requirements of 2.4.3 for fire insulation of "A-60" class exterior boundaries, as well as the requirements of 2.4.4 and 2.4.5 for openings in these boundaries are applicable to the ships with cargo tanks aft of the superstructure, provided the exterior boundaries of superstructures and deckhouses enclosing accommodation, including any overhanging decks which support such accommodation, are situated 10 m and less of the nearest hazardous area (refer to Fig. 6.4.1 of the present Part and 19.2.3 of Part XI "Electrical Equipment").
+The requirements of 2.4.3 for fire insulation of "A-60" class exterior boundaries, as well as the requirements of 2.4.4 and 2.4.5 for openings in these boundaries are applicable to the ships with tanks intended for storage of recovered oil aft of the superstructure, provided the exterior boundaries of superstructures and deckhouses enclosing accommodation, including any overhanging decks which support such accommodation, are situated 10 m and less of the nearest hazardous area (refer to Fig. 6.4.1 of the present Part and 19.2.3 of Part XI "Electrical Equipment") when the ship is outside the oil spill.